 Learn how to claim apps for targeting.

-Some video features might not be enabled for your network.
+Some targeting options apply specifically to video and audio, and might not be activated for your network.
 Contact your account manager for information.

 Content owners can target ads to specific video positions (pre-rolls, mid-rolls, post-rolls, or bumpers).
 If you don't target a line item to specific video positions, the ad server considers that line item eligible to serve in any video positions that your ad rules specify.